Sharply o-minimal structures and sharp cellular decomposition: Proof of the main results

-Finally, with some technicalities one can bound the *-format and *-degree of these cells.
-Note once more, that each cell is defined by at most two sections, so the construction provides the required bounds under the assumption of P\so-minimality.
+Note crucially that all these sections come from connected components of the sets $\pi_{n}\left(X_{\alpha}\right)\cap\left(\cC\times I\right)$, and so by \Cref{prop:bound_on_H_0} we have $q\leq N\cdot\degree$.
+Finally, with some technicalities, one can bound the *-format and *-degree of these cells.
+Note once more that each cell is defined by at most two sections, so the construction provides the required bounds under the assumption of P\so-minimality.